matteodem/meteor-easy-search/README.md

 **Parameters**
 * index (required, the index name)
-* id (only required when also added to the esInput, will not render an HTML id!)
+* id (only required when also added to the esInput)
 * howMany (not required, how many docs should be loaded)
 * content (not required, the content of the load more button)
 * classes (not required, additional classes)
-* id (not required, id of the button)

 A way to render each found search item, having the document with all its data.